 Our goal at the Veterinary Cancer Group is to provide the best quality of life possible for as long as possible.
 The drug dosages used in veterinary medicine do not cause side effects in most animals.
 Despite this, there is a slight risk of side effects and a small percentage of animals may become ill after chemotherapy.
 Most side effects occur during the first few days of therapy, although they can occur at any time during treatment.
-If your pet does have side effects, the drug type or dosage will be modified to minimize the chance of side effects recurring.
+If your pet does have side effects, the drug type or dosage will be modified to minimize the chance of side effects reoccurring.
 Signs of illness can range from a slight decrease in energy and appetite to lethargy, anorexia, diarrhea, and vomiting.
 Typically, over-the-counter medications are all that is needed if side effects should occur.

 Do I need to take precautions regarding myself, my family, or other pets while my pet is on chemotherapy?